View FREE Lessons!

 is a loan, or money that one party borrows from another.

 Bank loans, bonds, credit card loans, student loans, and mortgages are examples of debt.
-The terms of the debt require the loan plus interest be repaid during a specified period of time.
+The terms of the debt require the loan plus interest to be repaid during a specified period of time.
 Payments of debt include principal and interest.
-The principal is the amount borrowed, or the balance of the amount that was originally borrowed and has not been paid off.
-Interest is the price of debt, or the cost of borrowing.
+The principal is the amount borrowed or the balance of the amount that was originally borrowed and has not been paid off.
+Interest is the price of debt or the cost of borrowing.

 The Amortization Schedule

 A loan’s amortization schedule provides a payment's allocation to interest and principal.
 It is helpful in understanding how debt works and its dangers.
 When a payment is made, the interest is paid first.
 Interest is the price for the use of money, and is directly related to the loan balance and the interest rate, so the larger the loan balance or the higher the interest rate, the greater the interest expense.